 with the likes of Norm Uren and Des Thornton.

 The club is one of the oldest sporting clubs on campus and has developed solid foundations within the University.

-In 1974 the club fielded a Team in the Premiership division for the first time with captain Bob Lutherborrow.
+From 1974 - 1978 the club fielded a Team in the Premiership division for the first time with captain Bob Lutherborrow.

 In the early 80s the Club was renamed the WAIT Collegians “Black Pigs” when the Wesley Collegians amalgamated with WAIT.

 The name Black Pigs came from a team put together by the players to play Basketball in the off season, and the name caught on for the club.